SAP-samples/codejam-cap-llm/exercises/04-create-connection-configuration/README.md

 - For production, the SDK recommends creating a binding between your application and the SAP AI Core service instance.
 The binding is more secure as it is not exposing the authentication details in clear text.

 For this Codejam you will use the first approach by providing the needed configuration details via the `.env` file.
 You can find the details for the configuration in the service key for the SAP AI Core instance.
-The authentication details are only valid during the duration of this Codejam and will be invalidated immediately afterward.
+The authentication details are only valid during the duration of this CodeJam and will be invalidated immediately afterward.

 ## Inspect the .env file